 The DCA framework utilizes a standard quasi-Newton method called L-BFGS [23] in order to optimize this function.
-It is worth noting that the formulas used to reduce the dimension, and the integration selected and the final prediction made in this section both were supplied by Luo et al [24].
+It is worth noting that the formulas have used to reduce the dimension, and both the integration selected and the final prediction made in this section were supplied by Luo et al [24].

 2.2.4 Integrating matrix information of different similarities